If somebody asked me “can I be an influencer”, I’ll be honest, I’d struggle not to laugh.

 Here are 7 points I’ve learnt in 10 years in the industry I wish I knew before posting on socials:

 1) DO NOT become a creator to become rich and famous

-I don’t know one creator that has had a sustained period of success because they wanted to become famous.
+I don’t know one social first creator that has had a sustained period of success because they wanted to become famous.
 Those are potential very positive by-products of creation, but the reality is that unless you’d be willing to create for free you won’t strive to see it out when things don’t go the way you’d expect.
 The most successful creators in the world today would continue to make videos if there was no money in it.